Parent PLUS Loans

 • You can also contact your loan servicer with questions about consolidation and IDR.
 If you do not know your loan servicer, you can find their information here

-• You can also find information on the National Consumer Law Center (NCLC)’s Student Borrower Assistance Project here
+• You can also find information on the National Consumer Law Center (NCLC)’s Student Borrower Assistance Project here.
+You can review their guidance on Parent PLUS changes here.

 What are Parent PLUS Loans?